Eddcapone/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

 "Transparently" means that we don't have to thought about the *type* of the storage of the data when accessing the repositories.

-So that the Backend now, how it should show the product data in a form, we must configure this for the table in the file :file:`EXT:inventory/ext_tables.php`.
+So that the Backend know, how it should show the product data in a form, we must configure this for the table in the file :file:`EXT:inventory/ext_tables.php`.
 This is stored in the Array ``$TCA`` under the table name as a key in the configuration.
 This comprises several sections.
 In